 The District Council has made the decision to make a non-immediate Article 4 Direction to the village of Kegworth, to withdraw permitted development rights for the change of use from dwelling houses (Use Class C3) to small HMO’s (Houses in Multiple Occupation) (Use Class C4) where between 3 and 6 unrelated people share basic amenities such as a kitchen or bathroom.
-It is proposed that the new Article 4 Direction will apply to the entire village of Kegworth, as shown on the accompanying map.
+The new Article 4 Direction will apply to the entire village of Kegworth, as shown on the accompanying map.

 What this means is detailed below: